stiles/dodgers/README.md

 1. **Set up Python environment**: Prepares the runtime environment with the necessary Python version and dependencies.
 2. **Checkout repository**: Clones the repository's content to the GitHub Actions runner if changes are necessary (a new game is added).
 3. **Configure AWS credentials**: Securely configures AWS access credentials stored in GitHub Secrets, enabling the script to upload files to the S3 bucket.
-4. **Execute script**: Runs the Python scripts to fetch the latest standings, process the data and perform the exports and uploads as configured.
+4. **Execute scripts**: Runs the Python scripts to fetch the latest standings, process the data and perform the exports and uploads as configured.

 ## Configuration and usage